laravelcompany/laravelcompany.com/src/content/blog/magically-ai.md

 “Hire your first agentic AI employee”
 “More work, less people, no problem”

-🚨 Spoiler alert: You’ll be spending more time troubleshooting this thing than actually automating anything.
+🚨 Spoiler alert: You’ll be spending https://i.imgur.com/uK7yz9Q.jpeg
-The UI is shiny, but under the hood, it's a Lada with Tesla branding.

 ## How to get it?
 You shouldn't get it.
 It’s a paid service.
 Sure, mate.
 Here's a cheeky but professional *bad review blog post* in markdown, laced with a Gen Z attitude and a global multilingual touch — English with some Russian and Mandarin zhǎngwò de pīpíng (掌握的批评 – controlled criticism).